Vidme Shuts Down User-Generated Video Service, Citing Inability to Compete With Google, Facebook

 L.A.-based Vidme had raised $9.2 million from investors including NEA, Upfront Ventures, First Round Capital, Lowercase Capital, SV Angel and Mucker Capital.

-With the shutdown of the UGC platform, Vidme is laying off four full-time employees, according to Shaeffer.
+With the shutdown of the UGC platform, Vidme is laying off four full-time employees, Shaeffer said.

 At one point, Vidme claimed to have nearly 1 million registered creators and more than 25 million unique monthly users.
-All told, according to the company, it delivered 6 billion views and the platform’s most popular creators were earning thousands of dollars per month.
+All told, according to the company, it delivered 6 billion views over its lifetime and the platform’s most popular creators were earning thousands of dollars per month.